Canon RF 35mm F1.4 L VCM Lens Review

 The floating element design provides superior close-up optical performance.

-Expect this internal-focusing lens's AF to be fast and accurate.
+This internal-focusing lens's AF is fast and accurate.
 As a "hybrid" lens, video AF performance was a key design factor, and this AF system provides the smooth and virtually silent behaviors necessary for high-quality movie recording.

 VCM requires power to hold its position, so expect to hear a harmless rattle when this lens is not under power.